OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-24.md

 ## Proverbs 24:26

-An honest answer is like a kiss on the lips.
+An honest sincere response is as pleasing as a gentle kiss.

 ## Proverbs 24:27